If you’ve never painted a cooler, you’re missing out.

 Then, it’s all about the paint.
 I highly recommend having a variety of brushes and some paint pens for smaller designs and details.
 Paint pens are especially great for text.
 I’m a terrible paint free-hander, so I made sure I had paint pens in the necessary colors.

 If you’re not comfortable freehand painting any of your designs or text, there’s a neat tracing method that works pretty well.
 Trace your desired image or design onto a piece of white tissue paper with a pencil, and then tape the tissue paper to your cooler.
 Then, trace that with a Sharpie or thick marker.
 The ink will bleed through and transfer onto your cooler, giving you a nice little outline to paint.
+You can also read about mixing paint with epoxy on Epoxy Resin store.
 This trick is a cooler-painting game changer.

 The edges of the cooler are prime opportunities for creativity.
 You can paint something as simple as a bowtie along the edges, or even just some colorful stripes.
 One time, I saw a cooler with beer tap handles on the edges.
 Talk about creative!
 I went simple and painted my edges red and navy with three white stars on each (for the Tennessee state flag, of course).